-The University Undergraduate Degree Regulations apply to all full-time undergraduate students enrolled on BSc (Hons) in Accounting and BSc (Hons) Accounting with Industrial/Professional Experience
+The University Undergraduate Degree Regulations apply to all full-time undergraduate students enrolled on BSc (Hons) International Management.

 Variations to the University Undergraduate Degree Regulations have been approved, in accordance with University policy, in order to incorporate requirements specific to individual degree programmes.
 It is your responsibility to familiarise yourself with the full Degree Regulations and the information given below which relates to your own programme.